Skip to main content

 Click here for a list of frequently asked questions (FAQ).
 For more information on the actual questions being asked, visit torontohealthequity.ca/demographic-questions/.

-An FAQ for employees can be accessed here (PDF) and an FAQ for applicants can be accessed here (PDF).
+Click here for an FAQ for applicants.
 Please visit our inclusive recruitment page for more information on our commitment to fostering a workforce that reflects our community.

 Language Interpretation Services